SkylarWapato/spacex-graphql/README.md

 You'll see by our use of generics, compare infers the only properties you could possibly sort, which enables us quick iteration because we don't need to refer to a separate file
 ![infer](assets/infer.png)

 You'll also notice that it throws a compilation error if you select an invalid entry.
-Since we used generics, this sort could be used for any array iterate in the application.
+Since we used generics, this sort could be used for any array iteration in the application.

 # That's it!
 Please see [Spacex React](https://github.com/SkylarWapato/spacex-react) for the client-side portion of this project.